filterpaper/filterpaper.github.io/qmk/savingbytes.md

 	}
 }
 ```
 The `switch` statement is comparing cases that are not sequential.
-Replacing that with a multi-conditional statement can save 6 bytes:
+Replacing that with a multi-conditional statement can save 6 bytes or more:
 ```c
 static void process_caps_word(uint_fast16_t keycode, keyrecord_t const *record) {
 	// Get base key code of mod or layer tap with bitmask